Agnès Firmin-Le Bodo: Political career

 In November 2017, Firmin-Le Bodo left The Republicans (LR) and joined the new Agir party.
+In 2021, she also joined Horizons, the political party founded by former Prime Minister Édouard Philippe, and was appointed its spokeswoman in December 2021.
+Following Horizons' failed merger with Agir, she left the latter.

 In parliament, Firmin-Le Bodo served on the Committee on Social Affairs.
 In addition to her committee assignments, she was part of the French-American Parliamentary Friendship Group and the French-Australian Parliamentary Friendship Group.

 Controversy

-Firmin-Le Bodo received death threats for her support of vaccine passports.
+During the COVID-19 pandemic in France, Firmin-Le Bodo received death threats for her support of vaccine passports.

+In late 2023, Firmin-Le Bodo is suspected of having failed to declare over €20,000 worth of undisclosed gifts — including watches, bottles of champagne, smartphones and a television — from Laboratoires Urgo between 2015 and 2020, when she was working as a pharmacist in Normandy, according to an investigation by French website Mediapart.